electron/website/blog/electron-25-0.md

 If you have any feedback, please share it with us on Twitter, or join our community [Discord](https://discord.com/invite/electronjs)!
 Bugs and feature requests can be reported in Electron's [issue tracker](https://github.com/electron/electron/issues).

 ## Notable Changes

+### Highlights

+* Implemented `net.fetch` within Electron's net module, using Chromium's networking stack.
+This differs from Node's `fetch()`, which uses Node.js's HTTP stack.
+See [#36733](https://github.com/electron/electron/pull/36733) and [#36606](https://github.com/electron/electron/pull/36606)\
+* Added `protocol.handle`, which replaces and deprecates `protocol.{register,intercept}{String,Buffer,Stream,Http,File}Protocol`. [#36674](https://github.com/electron/electron/pull/36674)
+* Extended support for Electron 22, in order to match Chromium and Microsoft's Windows 7/8/8.1 deprecation plan.
+See additional details at the end of this blog post.

 ### Stack Changes